 Make Yourself An Oatmeal Bath

 Oatmeal is known for its anti-inflammatory properties.
-But not only will it relieve skin inflammation, but it will also soothe and moisturize your skin.
-So add a cup of oatmeal to your warm bath water to ease the itching!
+And not only will it relieve skin inflammation, but it will also soothe and moisturize your skin.
+So, add oatmeal to your warm bathwater to ease the itching!

 If you’re dealing with severe itchy skin in the evenings, use oatmeal in conjunction with your baking soda paste when taking a bath.